Package 'multivarious'

 Value

-a list with the predicted class and probabilities
+list with class and prob

 prepare a dataset by applying a pre-processing pipeline